 A policy the student must meet in order to be eligible to receive financial aid.
-Satisfactory Academic Progress (SAP) is determined by a GPA of 2.0 or better, completion of a minimum of 67% of credit hours enrolled per semester and completing an associate degree within 93 maximum credit hours.
+Satisfactory Academic Progress (SAP) is calculated on all attempted courses and is determined by a GPA of 2.0 or better, completion of a minimum of 67% of credit hours and completing an associate degree within 93 maximum credit hours.

 - Student Aid Report (SAR)

 A report sent by email or mail to the student by the US Dept. of Education showing the results of the student's processed FAFSA application.

 The activities and/or actions associated with getting payment for unpaid loan principal and interest from a borrower after that borrower defaults on the loan.
 The players in the loan process that could be taking these actions include lenders, guarantors, servicers, and collection agencies.

 A college course where lessons are viewed on a television instead of classroom meetings.
 The lessons are available on video tapes/ DVDs at libraries.
 Students are required to read textbooks and do assignments at home and come to MCC for an orientation, review sessions, and examinations.

 A copy of the student’s permanent record, including courses attempted and grades.
 A student may order copies of their transcript from the Office of Records & Registration or through WebAdvisor.